-The 272 meters long FSRU will supply LNG to Karpowership’s 235 MW Karadeniz Powership Ayşegul Sultan located alongside the shores of Dakar.
+The 272 meters long FSRU arrived with an LNG cargo onboard.
+It will supply LNG to Karpowership’s 235 MW Karadeniz Powership Ayşegul Sultan located alongside the shores of Dakar.

 KARMOL has previously said that the Powership would switch from heavy fuel oil to regasified LNG before the end of June.